 - It will generally stop the harassment calls

-- In most cases interest is frozen
+- In a lot of cases interest is substantially reduced or frozen on your debts

 - No limitations on income, property and other asset ownership